I'VE SHOT HUNDRED'S OF WEDDINGS. I KNOW WHAT WORKS AND WHAT DOESN'T WORK. USE MY EXPERIENCE FOR YOUR BENEFIT.

 How do you define your style?

-Various words can be used to describe it - fine-art, natural, candid, photojournalism, creative documentary.
+Various words can be used to describe it - fine-art, natural, candid, photojournalism, creative documentary with a little mix of traditional.
 Whatever it is, I strive for simplicity, taste and style.
-I do not like traditional posed photographs or typical cheesy wedding poses and I do not do them.
+I do not like the typical cheesy wedding poses and I simply do not do them.
 Click here for more info on my style.

 How & when can we book you?

 Can you hold our date without a deposit?
-No. I cannot hold dates on the mere promise of a booking.
+No. I cannot hold dates on the mere promise or expression of interest of a booking.
 I will only reserve a date upon receipt of both a completed booking form and a deposit payment.
 When there are multiple enquiries for the same date, I operate strictly on a first come first served basis.

 When is our balance due?